citp/privacy-policy-historical/b/bu/bus/business.govt.nz.md

 When you use Trumba Events Actions you consent to the Trumba Privacy Policy and Terms and Conditions of Use.

- **Companies Office Search Results**
+ **Search Results**

 Business.govt.nz provides visitors the opportunity to search the New Zealand Companies Register through a web service, with results displayed on the Business.govt.nz website.
 Public information held on the Companies Register includes director and shareholder names and addresses which may appear on Business.govt.nz as the result of a search.

-[Contact us](https://www.business.govt.nz/help-support/contact-business.govt.nz) if you have an enquiry or concern about our privacy policy.
+[Contact us](http://www.business.govt.nz/resolveuid/ffe3fe3c3616730bc7f49d58ec1b563a) if you have an enquiry or concern about our privacy policy.